carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ## RStudio setup

-### What is R and for what can it be used for?
+### What is R and what can it be used for?

-"R" is used to refer to the programming language and the software that reads and interpets what is it on the scripst.
+"R" is used to refer to the programming language and the software that reads and interpets what is it on the scripts.
 RStudio is the most popular program to write scripts and interact with the R software.

-R use a series of written commands, that is great, believe us!
-When you rely in clicking, pointing, and remembering where and why to point here or click that, mistakes are prone to occur.
+R uses a series of written commands, that is great, believe us!
+When you rely on clicking, pointing, and remembering where and why to point here or click that, mistakes are prone to occur.
 Moreover, if you manage to get more data, it is easier to just *re-run* your script to obtain results.
 Also, working with scripts makes the steps you follow for your analysis clear and shareable.
 Here are some of the advantages for working with R:
 - R code is reproducible
-- R produce high-quality graphics
+- R produces high-quality graphics
 - R has a large community
 - R is interdisciplinary
 - R works on data of all colors and sizes